Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 1. Transformation

-2. Nelson Mandela And Transformation
+2. Nelson Mandela And Transformation:

 3. The Way Of Transformation

-4. Transformation II
+6. Transformation II

-5. No Line
+7. No Line

-in that order.
+so far, in that order.

-It is also the first in a group of ten on People: I am indebted to Nelson "Madiba" Rolihlahla Mandela who inspired this conversation.
+I am indebted to Nelson Rolihlahla Dalibhunga Madiba Tata (uBawom)Khulu Mandela who inspired this conversation.

-Nelson "Madiba"
+Nelson Mandela

-There's a lot to love about Nelson Mandela, and the thing I love about him most was expressed in an almost dismissed remark I heard him make when some overly enthusiastic TV news interviewer went on and on and on about how Nelson Mandela had transformed South Africa.
+There's a lot to love about Nelson Mandela, and the thing I love about him most was expressed in an almost dismissed remark I heard him make when some overly enthusiastic TV news interviewer went on and on and on about how Nelson had transformed South Africa.
 I mean, he was literally slathering Nelson with acknowledgment, like you would put chocolate syrup on an icecream sundae.
 It was almost embarrassing.

 After a while Nelson said "You don't get it, do you?
 Nothing of what happened in South Africa was the work of any one individual.
 The transformation of South Africa came out of a partnership between many, many people.".